zk4x/zyx/README.md

 # Zyx

 Zyx is machine learning library written in Rust.
+This README is a quick tutorial for people already familiar with tensors and other machine learning concepts.
+For more comprehensive documentation please see our [book](https://zk4x.github.io/zyx).

+## Overview

 Most ML models can be created with just tensors and operations on them.
 Tensors must be stored somewhere.
 Zyx can use both RAM and VRAM (on the gpu) to store tensors.